espocrm/documentation/docs/extensions/export-import/export-import-usage.md

 #### `--entity-type-list`

 An Entity Type list.
-If empty, then applies all Entity Types.
+If omitted, then all entity types are applied.
 Example: `--entity-type-list="ENTITY_TYPE1, ENTITY_TYPE2"`

 Supported values: